FAQ

 Q: What happens if my child is ready but not admitted based on the priorities?
 Is there a waiting list?

-A: Yes, if that happens your child will be placed on a waiting list and will be offered admission if a space opens up prior to the start of the school year and others on the list with higher priority decline to attend.
-The list is updated every December with a letter to the parents asking of their continued interest.
-If they do not respond they are taken off the list.
+A: Yes, if that happens your child will be placed on a waiting list and will be offered admission if a space opens up prior to the start of the school year.
+The office reaches out every December with a letter to the parents currently on the waitlist asking of their continued interest.
+If they do not respond they are taken off the waitlist.

 Q: Will you ever take children from the waiting list after the school year starts if a space opens up?